GaukharSH/mlenkf/README.md

     **julia>** `plotResults("enkf$(problemText)_T$(T).jld","mlenkfOld$(problemText)_T$(T).jld","mlenkf$(problemText)_T$(T).jld")`

     according to saved file names.
 For example, $(problemText)="DoubleWell" and $(T)="20".
 This provides convergence rates of mean in Figure 2 and covariance in Figure 3, comparing the performance of EnKF and MLEnKF methods in terms of runtime vs RMSE.
-The reference triangle parameters should be adjusted according to each simulation by altering the respective lines in function "plotResults" of `mlenkf.jl` file.
+The reference triangle parameters should be adjusted according to each simulation by altering the respective lines in function `plotResults` of `mlenkf.jl` file.

 4. Note also that the program runs in parallel.
 The number of workers is set in the beginning of the code by "const parallel_procs = 6;" (where we observe that only 5 are 100% active during long computations).
 Due to the parallelism, care has been taken to employ non-overlapping random seeds on different parallel processes through the function "Future.randjump()".
 Parallel computations are executed through the "pmap" function.
 The estimation of wall-clock runtime is done as follows for EnKF (and analogously for MLEnKF):